mandjou/Spring-Config-Server/README.md

 # Spring-Config-Server
 this project is about Spring config server
+This line has been added after clone mode